lbnlp/MatBERT/README.md

 the model files, but we don't want too many people have access these download links now.

-To use MatBERT, first download these files into a folder:
+To use MatBERT, download these files into a folder:

 ```
 export MODEL_PATH="Your path"